-The Region agrees to meet with the Union within ninety (90) days of the mutual ratification of the Memorandum of Settlement, and from time to time at Union-Management meetings where requested by the Union to review the issues or concerns the Union may have with the services contracted out by the Region.
+The Region agrees to meet with the Union from time to time at Union-Management meetings where requested by the Union to review the issues or concerns the Union may have with the services contracted out by the Region.
 For these meetings the Region shall make available to the Union any relevant information, including costs, in its possession at the time of the request, or which it can reasonably obtain, that may be required by the Union to evaluate the work that is undertaken or tendered, with the exception of information that is subject to privacy under Regional policy or privacy legislation.